 15 Smart Goals Examples for Nurses

-Let’s take a look at some simple goals, along with better examples of SMART goals for nursing students and nurses.
+Let’s take a look at some simple goals, along with better examples of SMART goals in nursing professionals as well as for nursing students.

 1. Simple goal: I want to get better at listening.